UVA-MLSys/Big-Data-Systems/Team 2/Readme.md

 - NOx measures nitrogen dioxide levels.
 - SOx measures sulfur dioxide levels.

 Particulate matter and ozone metrics are the most commonly reported as they are two of the most widespread pollutants in the U.S. while CO and NOx are less commonly reported.
 These metrics of these pollutants are used to calculate the [Air Quality Index (AQI)](https://www.airnow.gov/aqi/aqi-basics/), which measures the current pollution levels or forecasts future pollution levels.
 AQI indicates to the public how potentially damaging the air quality is or could be to their health.
-Although the AQI provides a more complete picture, individual pollutants can also be used to indicate the potential health damages, especially particulate matter and ozone since they are so common in the U.S.
+Although the AQI provides a more complete picture, individual pollutants can also be used to indicate the potential health damages, especially particulate matter and ozone since they are so common in the U.S. The AQS API provides concentration levels and as well as AQI values for each individual pollutant.

 Each country sets their own thresholds of the AQI index for their particular "levels of concern".
 For example, the U.S. lists these six categories divided by color, level of concern and AQI index values: